Integration Institute: Business Resource Center

-- Basic Banking for Massachusetts, a voluntary program intended to expand people's access to bank products and services.
+- Basic Banking for Massachusetts is a voluntary program intended to expand people's access to bank products and services.

-- Basic information for Massachusetts consumers on Individual Development Accounts (IDAs)--matched savings accounts that allow people to save, build assets and enter the financial mainstream--is available at the Corporation for Enterprise Development (CFED) and The Midas Collaborative.
+- The Corporation for Enterprise Development (CFED) and The Midas Collaborative provide basic information for Massachusetts consumers on Individual Development Accounts (IDAs)--matched savings accounts that allow people to save, build assets and enter the financial mainstream.

 - The Massachusetts Financial Literacy group is an online community supporting financial education opportunities:

-- Individual Tax Identification Numbers (ITINs) allow immigrants without social security numbers to pay taxes confidentially and build a credit history.
-Information on how to apply for an ITIN.
+- The Internal Revenue Service provides information on how to apply for an Individual Tax Identification Number or ITIN.
+ITINs allow immigrants without social security numbers to pay taxes confidentially and build a credit history.

 - The HarborOne Credit Union in Brockton, MA hosts a MultiCultural Banking Center to help move people into mainstream banking products.